Syrian actress treads new stage in Syrian protests

 In the interview, Suleiman said that stopping the sectarian bloodshed in Homs had become the main priority, but that Assad must also be removed.

-"We're a civilized and peaceful nation.
+"We're a civilised and peaceful nation.
 We cannot let the regime with a simple ploy make us slaughter each other to justify its existence," she said.

 At a rally earlier in the uprising, the actress sang a popular tune by Lebanese singer Marcel Khalifah, surrounded by youths from her home region in the Alawite mountains overlooking the Mediterranean.